 17 The Gadsden Public Library will host an AARP Smart Driver course from 9 a.m. – 3:30 p.m.
 Drivers of any age are welcome.
-Completion may qualify drivers 50 or over for insurance discounts.
+Completion of the course may qualify drivers 50 or over for insurance discounts.
 The cost for this classroom course is $15 for AARP members and $20 for non-members, which includes a large-print workbook.
 The class can also be audited at no cost.
 For more information and to register, call 256-549-4699, ext.
 120.

 The Etowah County Young Democrats is a group of 19 – 40 year old young adults who believe in progressive ideals and work to train volunteers, advocate for issues and elect Democrats in Etowah County.
 The ECYD meets on the First Tuesday of each month at 6 p.m.
 For more information, visit etowahyoungdems.org.